-2nd- Reflect on the Word of God.
+2nd- Reflect on the Word of God

-3rd- Sing to the Lord.
+3rd- Sing to the Lord

 “It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O Most High” (Psalm 92:1).
 The Bible repeatedly states that His people should sing to God (Psalms 27:6, 30:4, Isaiah 42:10, Ephesians 5:19).
 God loved us unto death and therefore He is worthy of our praise (Philippians 2:8-10).
-As we sing to the Lord our souls will be lifted above the grief of this world, “the joy of the LORD is your strength” (Neh.
-8:10).
+As we sing to the Lord our souls will be lifted above the grief of this world, “the joy of the LORD is your strength” (Nehemiah 8:10).
 Jesus said, “My peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid.”
-“These things have I spoken unto you, that My joy might remain in you, and that your joy might be full” (Jn.
-14:27; 15:11).
+“These things have I spoken unto you, that My joy might remain in you, and that your joy might be full” (John 14:27; 15:11).

-4th- Witness to others of God’s goodness.
+4th- Witness to Others About God’s Love

 In His service,